thierry-martinez/test_findlib/README.md

 This repository exhibits a problem I have while using findlib's dynamic loading facilities inside a PPX.

+*Update:* it appears that to make `findlib.dynload` work, `dune` generates a file `findlib_initl.ml-gen` to initialize findlib predicates and record packages linked with the executable.
+But this file is generated for executable target only, and is not generated for the intermediate executable generated for ppx transformations.
+In the directory `ppx_fixed/` of this repository, the module `Findlib_for_ppx` provides a function `init_predicates` to initialize findlib predicates, and a function `load_packages` that does not fail if a module is already linked (since we do not know which packages have already been linked).

 A module `Plugin` is defined in the directory `plugin/`, which relies on the library `pcre`.
 The dynamic library `plugin/plugin.cmxs` can be built with `dune build plugin/plugin.cmxs`.